edcedcedcedc/computer-science-curriculum-ossu/README.md

 ## About

 I will be sharing the courses taken to track and document my progress.
-This is a comprehensive self-paced computer science curriculum using resources from [Open Source Society University](#OSSU) which is aligned with the standards outlined in [CS2013 Curriculum Guidelines for Undergraduate Degree Programs in Computer Science](https://github.com/ossu/computer-science/blob/master/CURRICULAR_GUIDELINES.md).
+This is a comprehensive computer science curriculum using resources from [Open Source Society University](#OSSU) which is aligned with the standards outlined in [CS2013 Curriculum Guidelines for Undergraduate Degree Programs in Computer Science](https://github.com/ossu/computer-science/blob/master/CURRICULAR_GUIDELINES.md).

 ## Khan Academy
 [Return to table of contents](#table-of-contents)